The Coroner: DVD

 Both series are available on DVD in the UK.
 They have also been released in Germany and Australia.
 All of these releases are PAL format.
-NTSC format DVDs will be released in the USA in 2018.
+NTSC format DVDs will be released in the US in 2018.
 Although being one of the first BBC drama series to be shot in 4K resolution, there have been no blu-rays released in either 4K or high definition in any region to date.